-Sauteed Tuna Flakes is a quick and easy recipe that involves canned tuna.
+Simple tuna recipe is a quick and easy recipe that involves canned tuna.
 I’m sure that many of you have your own version in preparing “Ginisang Tuna”.
 This is one of the versions that I really enjoyed eating because it has both the taste and texture that I always wanted in a tuna dish.
-There […]
+There is nothing […]

 Here is a delicious dish that you can serve during lent: Tuna Casserole.

 This tuna pasta recipe is quick and easy to prepare.
 All you need to do is mix the ingrdients and then bake.
 Most of the ingredients for this recipe are common.
 You can easily find them in your favorite grocery.